vishal-1344/Error-360-/README.md

 ## 1. The Core Thesis

 Conventional ML treats error as a static, pointwise deviation ($\mathcal{L}$).
-However, in generative tasks—like video synthesis or long-horizon planning, where error is a **kinetic event**.
+However, in generative tasks—like video synthesis or long-horizon planning—error is a **kinetic event**.
 By the time loss spikes, the model has effectively "fallen over" (hallucination, temporal decoherence, mode collapse).

 **Error-360 posits that generating a coherent sequence is an act of high-dimensional locomotion.**